 College of Communication & Creative Arts - New Media Concentration

-New Media Concentration
+New Media Minor

-The Concentration in New Media allows students with an interest in new media to receive advanced and specialized education for critical analysis, skill development and application.
+The Minor in New Media allows students with an interest in new media to receive advanced and specialized education for critical analysis, skill development and application.
 The concentration defines new media as evolving media that focuses on interactive and digital technology, often disseminated through non-traditional, social networks.

 Advances in media technology have revolutionized the role of practitioners and theorists of communication.
 News media have gravitated to online, interactive formats; public relations is often transacted among emerging social media; communication scholars examine online interaction as a driving force in communication behaviors, processes and messages; radio, television and film has migrated to platforms where editing is performed on computers; and writers of all genres are finding their markets are increasingly interactive.
-While interactivity is woven into the structure of all majors in the CCCA, students benefit from a concentration specifically designed for those whose goals include a focus on new, evolving media, or who wish to bring additional new media expertise to their careers in communication.
+While interactivity is woven into the structure of all majors in the College of Communication, students benefit from a concentration specifically designed for those whose goals include a focus on new, evolving media, or who wish to bring additional new media expertise to their careers in communication.

 Objectives of the Program

 • To give students expertise in new media from applied, critical, social and theoretical perspectives.